Alex Blackwell: 2010: National captaincy and World Twenty20 triumph

 Australia went on to face India in the semi-final.
-Blackwell ran out opposing captain and all rounder Jhulan Goswami, one of three wickets to fall in the 17th over bowled by Ellyse Perry.
-Australia were set a target of 120, and Blackwell promoted herself to No. 3 after opener Elyse Villani fell for a duck in the first over.
-Blackwell and Nitschke counter-attacked, and scored the next 50 runs in 40 balls, before Nitschke was out to end a stand of 74 runs in 60 balls.
 Blackwell reached her fifty in 37 balls and was eventually out for 61 from 49 balls with 17 runs still required from 28 balls for victory.
 The Australians reached their target with seven wickets and seven balls to spare, and Blackwell was named the player of the match.

-In the final against New Zealand, Blackwell elected to bat, but New Zealand started more effectively.
-Nitschke and Villani were out in consecutive overs and Blackwell came in at 2/14 in the fourth over.
-After being unable to score from her first six balls, Blackwell was then dismissed for a duck from her seventh delivery, cutting Nicola Browne into the hands of Sophie Devine in the gully, leaving the score at 3/20 in the sixth over.
-The Australians eventually reached 8/106 from their 20 overs.
+In the final against New Zealand, the Australians eventually reached 8/106 from their 20 overs.

-New Zealand started their chase solidly, but in the fourth over, the tide began to turn when but their captain Aimee Watkins pulled Clea Smith and the catch was taken by a leaping Blackwell at midwicket.
-In the next over Blackwell ran out Sara McGlashan for 1, after the latter had been in a mix-up with Suzie Bates, leaving New Zealand at 2/19.
-Later, Blackwell caught Rachel Priest from Nitschke to leave New Zealand at 5/36 after 11 overs, leaving them with 71 runs to score from the last 54 balls.
 Australia went on to win by three runs.

-2015 Ashes
+2015: Ashes

-In June 2015, she was named as one of Australia's touring party for the 2015 Women's Ashes in England.
+In June 2015, Blackwell was named as one of Australia's touring party for the 2015 Women's Ashes in England.

-2017–18 season
+2017–18

 Blackwell was in Australia's squad for the Women's Ashes.
 In the first WODI of the series she came to the crease when Australia were 4/87, still requiring 144 runs for victory.
 She batted for the rest of the innings, getting to a total of 67 and steering Australia to victory in the final over of the match.
 In the third WODI of the series, she played in her 250th international match for Australia Women.